 Raccoons are very destructive creatures, and some of the dangers they pose include:

-At Metro Wildlife and Pest Control, we have helped thousands of clients in South Carolina, North Carolina, and Jacksonville, Florida, get rid of raccoons.
+At Metro Wildlife and Pest Control, we have helped thousands of clients in South Carolina get rid of raccoons.
 Here are some essential things to know about raccoon removal.

 To get rid of raccoons, you first need to identify and get rid of what’s attracting them.
 This involves cutting access to easy food and ensuring your property is uninhabitable by raccoons.
 Some tips to bear in mind include: